Two signs of a Schwinger term in a commutator of fermionic currents: Virasoro Anomaly

 A super-string model includes both bosonic and fermionic degrees of freedom.
 So unlike the previous case not only the sign but also the magnitude of the central charge for the full theory will change if instead of normal order we anti-normal order the contribution of the physical fermions to the Virasoro algebra and normal order the rest.
-It has the potential for changing the critical dimension of a string to a more suitable value \cite{26}.
-After the term proportional to $ k^3 $ in the expression for the Virasoro anomaly cancels (For example, we may consider a string moving in an eight dimensional space that can be divided into the physical four dimensional Minkowskil space and a four dimensional Euclidean internal space and $ N=1 $ local supersymmetry for each space.
-If we assume that the contributions of the physical fermions belonging to both the spaces are negative then $ 2.[4(1-1/2)+11]-26 =0$ ), we may need to add some constant to $L_0$ to cancel the term proportional to $k$.Thus

-where $b$ refers to the physical fermions.
-When the anomaly cancels we can quantize the fields successfully and define the canonical commutation relations without ambiguity to write $::L^b_0::$ as $:L^b_0:-2a^b$, where $a^b$ is the normal ordering constant, to get back to the anomaly free conventional form of the algebra that is more appropriate for low lying states.
+It has the potential for changing the critical dimension of a string to a more suitable value.
+When the anomaly cancels we can quantize the fields successfully and define the canonical commutation relations without ambiguity to write $::L_0::$ as $:L_0:-2a$, where $a$ is the normal ordering constant, to get back to the anomaly free conventional form of the algebra that is more appropriate for low lying states.